-4.2.
-(II) Why was subject-verb inversion not lost in all contexts?
+5.2.
+Why was subject-verb inversion not lost in all contexts?
 Why was it maintained mainly with unaccusative verbs and be?

 As Table 1 shows, ME is a period during which we can observe a considerable decline in subject-verb inversion.
 It is important to point out, however, that the establishment of the inversion syntax as we know it from PDE continues in the Early Modern English period.
 There are indeed various types of inversion that can still regularly be found at the end of the ME period but are ungrammatical or very restricted in PDE.
-For example, the subject in passives often occurs post-participially, as shown in (6).
+For example, the subject in passives often occurs post-participially, as shown in (9).

-(6) a.
-[Than] was mad pes on bis maner bat ...
-(CapChr, 88.1704) b. and [with him] was coroned Helianore, doutir to be kyng of Spayn (CapChr, 127.2913)
+- (9) a.
+[Than] was mad pes on bis maner ...
+(CapChr, 88.1704) 'Then peace was made in this way...' - b. and [with him] was coroned Helianore, doutir to be kyng of Spayn

+(CapChr, 127.2913)